 In 2022, there were 144 council funded vacancies.
-94 were filled, i.e., only 65.3% were filled and required over 200 recruitment processes because some posts had to be advertised more than once.
-Posts that were advertised multiple times were academic posts, senior support staff posts and posts with specialised and scarce skills (both academic and support).
+Ninety-four were filled, i.e. only 65.3% were filled and required over 200 recruitment processes because some posts had to be advertised more than once.
+Posts that were advertised multiple times were academic posts, senior support staff posts, and posts with specialised and scarce skills (both academic and support).

-Amongst the vacancies that required intensive recruitment processes were 1 executive management post (DVC: Research, Innovation and Strategic Partnerships) and 6 support Directors posts (Human Resources, Finance, Student Affairs, Residential Operations, Infrastructure and Facilities and Equity and Institutional Culture).
-Of the 7 posts, 4 were finalised and 3 were in process at year-end.

-Ms Sue Robertson was appointed as the Director: Human Resources; Mr Geoff Erasmus was appointed as the Director: Finance; Ms Jay Pillay was appointed as the Director: Residential Operations and Mr Dawie van Dyk was appointed as the Director: Facilities & Infrastructure.

-- A 100 council funded staff appointments were made in 2022 of which 92% were Black and 57% were women.
-32 were academic staff appointments of which 78% were black and 69% were female.
-68 were support staff appointments of which 98.5% were black and 63.2% were female. - 3 Associate Professors and 1 Professor were appointed.
-75% were Black and 50% were women. - Support staff appointments included 28 entry level positions (Grades 2 and 3) which represented 41.2% of the appointments for support staff. - R1 606 820 was spent on training and development in 2022.
-R1 000 000 of the total spent on training during 2022 was from the Education, Training and Development Practices Sector Education and Training Authority.
-The HR budget allocation for staff development was R1 237 500 which was underspent by R630 680.
-The main contributors to the underspend were the low numbers for Continuing Education, the uncertainty of Education, Training and Development Practices - Sector Education and Training Authority payment timing toward the Management Development Programme and Supervisors' Development Programme and the lack of demand for training.
+- Amongst the vacancies that required intensive recruitment processes were one executive management post (Deputy Vice-Chancellor: Research, Innovation and Strategic Partnerships) and six support Directors posts (Human Resources, Finance, Student Affairs, Residential Operations, Infrastructure and Facilities and Equity and Institutional Culture).
+Of the seven posts, four were finalised and were in process at year-end. - Ms Sue Robertson was appointed as the Director: Human Resources; Mr Geoff Erasmus was appointed as the Director: Finance; Ms Jay Pillay was appointed as the Director: Residential Operations and Mr Dawie van Dyk was appointed as the Director: Facilities & Infrastructure. - One-hundred council-funded staff appointments were made in 2022, of which 92% were Black and 57% were women.
+Thirty-two were academic staff appointments, of which 78% were black and 69% were female.
+Sixty-eight were support staff appointments, of which 98.5% were black and 63.2% were female. - Three Associate Professors and one Professor were appointed; 75% were Black and 50% were women. - Support staff appointments included 28 entry level positions (Grades 2 and 3) which represented 41.2% of the appointments for support staff. - Of the R1.6m spent on training and development in 2022, R1m of the total spent on training during 2022 was from the ETDPSETA.
+The HR budget allocation for staff development was R1.23m, which was underspent by R630 680.
+The main contributors to the underspend were the low numbers for Continuing Education, the uncertainty of ETDPSETA payment timing toward the Management Development Programme and Supervisors' Development Programme and the lack of demand for training.
 The rollout of Personal Development Plans should assist in identifying skills gaps and thus training needs.
-The Education, Training and Development Practices - Sector Education and Training Authority funding was allocated between staff bursaries, the Management development program, and the Supervision Development Program.

-• 81 staff were trained, 86.5 % were black staff and 13.5% were white.
+ETDPSETA funding was allocated between staff bursaries, the Management Development Programme, and the Supervision Development Programme. - Of the 81 staff trained, 86.5 % were black staff and 13.5% were white.